Lab Technician/Medical Technician/Lab Staff

 It is used in medicine as an anticoagulant and in research as a tool to study blood clotting.

-Q21.
-Which machine are used in laboratory?
+Q. Which machines are used in the laboratory?

 Various machines are used in a laboratory depending on the type of testing and analysis required.